mui/material-ui/docs/data/joy/customization/introduction/introduction.md

 }
 ```

-For more details and examples, check out the [theme components](/joy-ui/customization/theme-components/) page.
-If you need more details about using CSS variables in Joy, check out the [using CSS variables](/joy-ui/customization/using-css-variables/) page.

 ## One-off customization

-To change the style of _one single instance_ of a component.

 ### sx prop

-The [`sx` prop](/system/basics/#the-sx-prop) is the best option for adding style overrides to a single instance of a component in most cases.
+To change the style of _one single instance_ of a component, the [`sx` prop](/system/basics/#the-sx-prop) is the recommended option.
 It can be used with all Joy UI components.

 {{"demo": "SxProp.js" }}